MTI TEK

 - Avoid speculation beyond provided code

-• Examples (Optional): Provide sample inputs and outputs to demonstrate expected behavior.
+Provide sample inputs and outputs to demonstrate expected behavior.
+This is particularly useful for complex tasks or when a specific format is required.

-Instructions can be framed as questions, requests, or statements.
-They should clearly and specifically describe the task to be performed.
-Instructions can be placed at either the beginning or end of the prompt.
+The placement and ordering of these components can significantly impact effectiveness.
+Instructions can be framed as questions, requests, or statements, and they should clearly and specifically describe the task to be performed.
+Instructions can be placed at either the beginning or end of the prompt, with beginning placement often providing better results for complex tasks.

 Input: What is the capital of Canada?